RobotnikAutomation/jbd_bms/README.md

 # jbd_bms

 ROS2 package to communicate with the JBD Smart Battery Management System (BMS).
-This package is  transforms readings from a serial port of JBD BMS to ROS2 messages using robotnik_msgs.
+This package is  transforms readings from a serial port of JBD BMS to ROS2 messages using robotnik_interfaces.

 ## Features

 - Communicates with JBD Smart BMS via serial port
-- Publishes battery status information using robotnik_msgs
+- Publishes battery status information using robotnik_interfaces
 - Configurable publishing frequency and serial port
 - Supports ROS2 Humble and superior versions